kittycat959/sign-up-bot/README.md

 To use the bot you will need:
 - An api token for google sheets in the file google_token.json
 - A discord bot token in the file token.txt
-- Pyhton 3 installed with the packages gspread and discord.py
+- Python 3 installed with the packages gspread and discord.py

 After this simply run the sign_up_bot.py file and invite the bot to your server